History of retail in Southern California: The end of the Los Angeles chains

-In the 1990s, via a series of takeovers, the "big four" Los Angeles-based department stores: Bullock's, The Broadway, Robinson's and May Company, plus Bullocks Wilshire and I. Magnin, became part of Macy's, which in turn became part of Federated Department Stores (since renamed Macy's Inc.), and were turned into Macy's, Bloomingdales, or were sold or closed.
+In the 1990s, via a series of takeovers, the "big four" Los Angeles–based department stores: Bullock's, The Broadway, Robinson's and May Company, plus Bullocks Wilshire and I. Magnin, became part of Macy's, which in turn became part of Federated Department Stores (since renamed Macy's Inc.), and were turned into Macy's, Bloomingdales, or were sold or closed.

 In 1988, Robert Campeau took over Federated and sold Bullock's and I. Magnin to Macy's.
 In 1990 Bullock's Wilshire (BW) became part of I. Magnin and some BW branches were closed.
 However, Macy's went bankrupt in 1992, and Federated bought Macy's in 1994, and in 1995, Federated's Macy's closed the entire I. Magnin chain.

 In 1995 Federated bought Broadway Stores, Inc. and thus, The Broadway chain.
 Macy's changed the nameplate of Broadway and Bullock's stores to Macy's, except some locations which it converted to Bloomingdales.

 Owner May Department Stores combined its midrange May Company and upscale Robinson's chains into a single 45-store midrange chain, Robinsons-May, in 1993.
 In 2005, Federated took over May and Robinsons-May was dissolved, and as with Bullock's and Broadway nine years prior in 1996, some stores became branches of Macy's, while others were closed, sold, or transformed into Bloomingdales.

 National discount big box retailers like Walmart and Target became more popular during this people and some malls, like Panorama City Shopping Center, became anchored only by discount stores.
 The local discount store chains closed.

 Today

 New models of shopping centers thrived.
 Large power centers with multiple big box retailers, and older malls were demolished to make way for community centers.
 The strip mall thrived.
 A renewed Downtown Burbank as well as Third Street Promenade in Santa Monica were successes, as are the outdoor, pedestrian-oriented spaces of The Grove at Farmer's Market and Westfield Century City.
 Lifestyle centers like Irvine Spectrum Center and outlet malls like The Citadel were built.
 Many of the largest traditional enclosed shopping malls still thrive, such as South Coast Plaza, Los Cerritos Center, and Westfield Santa Anita, to name a few.
 The formerly busy retail districts of suburban downtowns such as Santa Ana, City of Orange, Burbank, North Hollywood, Riverside, and Pasadena are now often entertainment and arts districts with outdoor dining and eclectic, artsy retail mix.

-Today, no department store chains are based in Southern California except National Stores/Fallas Paredes, and Curacao, both discount retailers targeting the Hispanic market.
+Today, no department store chains are based in Southern California except Pic ‘N’ Save and Curacao, both discount retailers targeting the Hispanic market.